thcipriani/stdgif/README.rst

 Standard output for gifs.

-Dumps gifs to stdout or creates shell scripts that can be sources from shell ``.bashrc``.
+Dumps gifs to stdout or creates shell scripts that can be sourced from a ``.bashrc`` or other shell initialization file.

 .. image:: http://tyler.zone/stdgif-readme.gif
    :alt: Jerimiah Johnson approved